3xplcom/Core/README.md

 How to run a module?
 --------------------

 First, you need to run a corresponding node.
 After the sync is complete, you need to add node credentials to the `.env` file.
-Afterwards you can start working with the module using `Debug.php`.
-For example, to track the newest ERC-20 transfers, you'd need to run `php Debug.php ethereum-erc-20 M`.
+Afterwards you can start working with the module using `3xpl.php`.
+For example, to track the newest ERC-20 transfers, you'd need to run `php 3xpl.php ethereum-erc-20 M`.
 You can write your own script that dumps the data into TSV files or whatever.

 How to develop a new module?
 ----------------------------